marcomass/GMQL_Package/README.md

 	For information about the repository manager see [repository shell APIs](https://github.com/DEIB-GECO/GMQL/blob/master/docs/SHELL_API.md).
 - [GMQL-Submit](https://github.com/DEIB-GECO/GMQL_Package/blob/master/bin/GMQL-Submit)
 	This executable is used to submit GMQL script to GDMS engine **without** the use of GDMS repository.
 For example code see [GMQL examples](https://github.com/DEIB-GECO/GMQL/blob/master/docs/example.md).
-The selection in this case is from a dataset directories and the materialization is to output directories.
-This is useful for trying GDMS without installing repository but not suggested for long use of GDMS, where a huge number of datasets are generated and the user starts to loose track of the generated datasets.
+The GMQL selection in this case will be from dataset directories and the GMQL materialization will be to output directories.
+This is useful for trying GDMS without installing the repository, but it is not suggested for long use of GDMS, where a huge number of datasets are generated and the user starts to loose track of the generated datasets.

 	Submit Example: